Worms: The Director's Cut: Gameplay

 The Director's Cut features turn based combat in the same style as its predecessor, Worms.
 The game has a 2D side-on view of the battlefield where players fight worms against each other.
 The game can be played against the computer, or with multiple players taking control of teams of four worms.
 The worms can use various weapons, some of which are limited in quantity.
 Each worm has a life meter and the team with the last surviving worm(s) is the winner.

 The landscape of the battlefield affects the style of battle that takes place.
-Similar to Worms, The Director's Cut generates landscapes in a range of styles such as "snow" or "beach".
-The game also adds a level designer which allows the player to design their own battlefields.
+Similar to Worms, The Director's Cut generates landscapes in a range of styles such as "arctic" or "beach".
+The game also adds a level designer, called "Graffiti Mode", which allows the player to design their own battlefields.
 There are various settings and options which allow the player to customise how a battle is fought.
 These include altering the power and availability of weapons, increasing or decreasing time limits and adjusting landscape settings.